Zagrios/bs-manager/docs/wiki/Home.md

 ---

+This Wiki accepts contributions!

-To add to the wiki:
+To contribute to the wiki:

 - Fork the project
 - Add/Edit `.md` files in the `docs/wiki/` folder